 Assembly: mscorlib (in mscorlib.dll)

+Salt, a random set of bytes, is used to make unauthorized decrypting of a message more difficult.
 A dictionary attack is an attack in which the attacker attempts to decrypt an encrypted message by comparing the encrypted value with previously computed encrypted values for the most likely keys.
-This attack is made much more difficult by the introduction of random bytes at the end of the password before the key derivation.
-These random bytes are known as salt.
+This attack is made much more difficult by the introduction of salt, or random bytes, at the end of the password before the key derivation.

 Windows 8.1, Windows Server 2012 R2, Windows 8, Windows Server 2012, Windows 7, Windows Vista SP2, Windows Server 2008 (Server Core Role not supported), Windows Server 2008 R2 (Server Core Role supported with SP1 or later; Itanium not supported)